IBM/solsa/README.md

 2. Optionally install Knative.
 For IKS, follow the instructions at https://cloud.ibm.com/docs/containers?topic=containers-knative_tutorial#knative_tutorial.

-   NOTE: There is a bug in the IKS installation of KNative 0.4.1 that results in a misconfigured istio ingress.
+   NOTE: There is a bug in the IKS installation of Knative 0.4.1 that results in a misconfigured istio ingress.
-   After installing KNative, execute `kubectl edit ing iks-knative-ingress -n istio-system` and change `_place_holder_for_ingress_secret` to the real value of your Ingress Secret obtained via `bx cs cluster-get <MY_CLUSTER_NAME>`
+   After installing Knative, execute `kubectl edit ing iks-knative-ingress -n istio-system` and change `_place_holder_for_ingress_secret` to the real value of your Ingress Secret obtained via `bx cs cluster-get <MY_CLUSTER_NAME>`

 ### Per Namespace Setup